painmanagementcollaboratory/PDFDataExtractionTool/README.md

 Step 2: Update Lines 94-116 to meet the requirements of your PDF outcome measure.

+Note: Make sure to set working directory

 ### The tool contains the following functions:
 #### 1. createshell
 Creates an empty dataframe with the fields you are looking to capture.

+###### Input:

-Input: list of fields
+fieldlist = list of fields you are looking to capture in a tidy data frame.

+###### Output:
-Output: empty dataframe with columns as field list.
+An empty, tidy dataframe with columns as field list.

 #### 2. scrapeR
-Scrapes text from PDF file, cleans and outputs text set in a data frame.
+Scrapes text from PDF file, performs some cleaning and outputs text set in a data frame.

+###### Input:

+num = the number of the form in form_vector that you are scraping in this loop.

+###### Output:
+A data frame full of clenaer text scraped from the PDF

 #### 3. textcapture
 Captures the value of an unknown string using its position near a known string.